MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 - [Manage security settings for Windows, macOS, and Linux natively in Defender for Endpoint](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/manage-security-settings-for-windows-macos-and-linux-natively-in/ba-p/3870617)

+> [!IMPORTANT]
+> The policies set via Intune will take precedence over the Microsoft Defender for Endpoint Security Settings Management.
 #### Set policies using Microsoft Intune

 You can manage the security settings for Microsoft Defender for Endpoint on macOS under **Setting Preferences** in Microsoft Intune.